Uploading...

 The Chinese and Japanese languages are no different.
 In fact, there are significantly more dialects found within these two languages than most:

 • Japanese has four main dialect groups: Eastern, Western, Kyushu, and Hachijo.
 Within these categories, there are roughly 47 different minor dialects spoken across the country.
 These dialects are associated with the prefectures of Japan.
-You must choose the suitable variant when translating from the Japanese language to English.
+You must choose the suitable variant when translating from Japanese to English.

 • Modern Chinese has seven major dialect groups: Gan, Kejia, Mandarin, Min, Wu, Xiang, and Yue.
 However, there are hundreds of minor dialects spoken by the Chinese population.
 Mandarin is the largest dialect and is often used for English to Chinese language translation.
 A different dialect might better suit your project when targeting specific local regions.